devaaravmishra/git-commands/README.md

 ## Configuring GIt
-Git keeps track of who makes changes to a project, even when only one person i sworking on the project.
+Git keeps track of who makes changes to a project, even when only one person is working on the project.
 It requires username and email.

 Example: